appscot/sails-orientdb/README.md

 #### Development Status

 From the waterline [adapter interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md) waterline-orientdb supports `Semantic`, `Queryable` and `Associations` interfaces.
-Waterline-orientdb passed all integrations from  [waterline-adapter-tests](https://github.com/balderdashy/waterline-adapter-tests) with the exception of:
+Waterline-orientdb passes all integration tests from  [waterline-adapter-tests](https://github.com/balderdashy/waterline-adapter-tests) with the exception of:
 * Association Interface Has Many Association with Custom Primary Keys .find should return payments when the populate criteria is added.

 If you want to take a stab at this feel free to issue a Pull Request.